radredgreen/wyrecam/README.md

 	* Kernel: Fully open source kernel software
 	* Drivers and SOC libraries are a work in progress (see TODO.md for remaining BLOBs)
 	* Video and audio streaming software
+	* No closed source or precompiled toolchains
 * First class support for HomeKit (work in progress)
 	* Goal to support HKSV natively from the camera with high performance
 	* Can be disabled through configuration
-* First class support RTSP
+* First class support for RTSP
 	* Many custom camera configurations use RTSP to self host video backend processing and vendors are removing this functionality to drive people to their cloud services
 	* Can be disabled through configuration
 * As secure as possible